-This post -- the second in a set of preliminary studies -- will examine selected aspects of the problem of knowledge as it presented itself in ancient Indian thought, in particular, in the Upanishads and early Buddhism.
+This post will examine selected aspects of the problem of knowledge as it presented itself in ancient Indian thought, in particular, in the Upanishads and early Buddhism.
 It will begin by looking at various ways that the Upanishads arrived at their doctrines and will then move to the problem of how the self was known in the early and middle Upanishads.
 The problem of Vedic authority will then be taken up through an examination of the nature of the Buddhist critique of the Vedas as well as the brahmanic response to that critique.
 The post will then close with a critique of K.N.
 Jayatilleke's contention that early Buddhism constituted a form of "empiricism."

 For the most part here, I follow Jayatilleke's excellent monograph, Early Buddhist Theory of Knowledge.
 Indeed, the post as a whole can be read as a reflection upon, and review of, Jayatilleke's book.

 I. Metaphysics and Ways of Knowing in the Upanishads

 The Upanishads are often associated with the earliest developments of Indian speculative thought.
 They are also associated with some of the earliest expressions of Indian mysticism.
 A general claim is sometimes made, by Neo-Vedantins and others, that the contents of the Vedas are based upon the mystical and illuminative "experiences" of the rishis who composed them.
 A version of this theory is the contention that the various metaphysical conceptions found in the Upanishads are based upon the "yogic experiences" of ancient rishis.